Harlem Hellfighters - Distinguished WW I All Black Combat Unit

-Private (some accounts refer to him as being a corporal) Henry Lincoln Johnson of Albany, New York was awarded France’s highest honor the Croix de Guerre with a gold palm on the ribbon along with a special citation for his action on the night of May 15, 1918.
-Johnson and fellow Private Needham Roberts of Trenton, New Jersey were assigned to guard duty from midnight to 4 a.m.
+Private (some accounts refer to him as being a corporal) Henry Lincoln Johnson of Albany, New York was awarded France’s highest honor, the Croix de Guerre with a gold palm on the ribbon along with a special citation for his action on the night of May 15, 1918.
+On that night Johnson and fellow Private Needham Roberts of Trenton, New Jersey had been assigned to guard duty from midnight to 4 a.m.

 Halfway through their shift a party of Germans began to quietly advance against their post.
 Hearing them, Johnson lobbed a grenade in the direction of their sound.

 After an hour of fierce fighting help arrived and Johnson, having sustained 21 wounds, collapsed.
 Both he and Roberts were taken to a French military hospital.
-Both survived with Roberts receiving a Croix de Guerre as well.
+Both survived with Roberts receiving a Croix de Guerre for his valor.
 Johnson and Roberts were both promoted to sergeant.